1nVitr0/plugin-vscode-invert-if/README.md

 ### Commands

 - `Invert If: Invert If Block` Inverts if / else blocks
+- `Invert If: Merge selected if blocks` Merge selected if / else blocks into a single if block (concatenating the conditions using `&&`)
 - `Invert If: Create Guard Clause from Condition` Creates guard clause for the selected Condition
 - `Invert If: Create Custom Guard Clause from Condition` Creates guard clause for the selected Condition with custom options
 - `Invert If: Invert Condition` Invert selected edition